Are you ready for a fresh start? After the year we’ve had, I think we all are!

-For 2019, I’ve added a 10th spreadsheet, 2 trackers, and 2 pdfs.
+For 2021, the bundle includes 10 spreadsheets, 2 trackers, and 2 pdfs.
 The entire bundle is designed to help you take control of YOUR money and the good news is that I kept the bundle at the affordable price of $15!

 Many years ago, we could say yes to the questions in the above graphic.

-There was a month in 2013 where I hadn’t planned on a large property tax bill and I wasn’t sure where we were going to find the money.
-We scrambled to find the cash, but in that moment I created the Personal Escrow spreadsheet, because I NEVER wanted to have that frantic feeling again.
+Years ago, there was a month where I hadn’t planned on a large property tax bill and I wasn’t sure where we were going to find the money.
+We scrambled to find the cash, but at that moment I created the Personal Escrow spreadsheet because I NEVER wanted to have that frantic feeling again.

-One summer, we didn’t have enough money to cover a vacation and some day trips, so we hosted a yard sale to find the extra cash.
-I created my Summer Budget Spreadsheet, because I never wanted to feel that we couldn’t afford a camping trip again.
+One summer, we didn’t have enough money to cover vacation and some day trips, so we hosted a yard sale to find the extra cash.
+I created my Summer Budget Spreadsheet because I never wanted to feel that we couldn’t afford a camping trip again.

-Two years ago, we had some appliances that were starting to not work very efficiently.
-They were older units and we sucked the life our of them as long as we could.
+In 2016, we had some appliances that were starting to not work very efficiently.
+They were older units and we sucked the life out of them as long as we could.
 Knowing that newer models aren’t cheap, I devised a plan…and a spreadsheet.
 I created my Special Purchases spreadsheet to help us plan for new appliances.
-We were able to set aside the money over a course of 16 months and it felt amazing to walk in to a store and have the cash for a purchase.
+We were able to set aside the money over a course of 16 months and it felt amazing to walk into a store and have the cash for a purchase.

 I am a planner by nature, so I leaned into my spreadsheets.
 I hated feeling out of control with our money, so I created them to gain a sense of control, freedom, and optimism.
 We could afford a camping trip, we could pay our tax bill on time, and we could pay cash for Christmas, but we needed to PLAN for it.